obsidian-tasks-group/obsidian-tasks/docs/Queries/Global Query.md

 ## Summary

 > [!released]
-The Global Query setting was added in Tasks X.Y.Z.
+The Global Query setting was added in Tasks 3.5.0.

 Global Query is a powerful and flexible alternative to the [[Global Filter]].